nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

   ```
 {{< gen-cap "Code Snippet 27" "Claude Code Confirming Phase 1 Completion" >}}

-As shown in *Code Snippet 27*, Claude Code confirmed that Phase 1 is complete, with all core work done and tested.
+Yes, we see in *Code Snippet 27* how Claude Code confirmed that Phase 1 is complete, with all core work done and tested.
 The remaining items are optional enhancements.
 What remains now is to "trust but verify" that everything works as expected.

+---

+## Trust But Verify

+To ensure everything is working as expected, I decided to run a complete end-to-end test of the Import MCP server.
+This involved:

+1. Cleaning the database to remove all data except for the `events` table.
+2. Importing Quicket registrations and check-ins.
+3. Importing Sessionize speaker/session data.
+4. Importing walk-up registrations from Microsoft Forms.
+5. Importing session evaluations.

+I switched over to Claude Desktop and initiated the full import process as per above.

+I monitored the import processes closely, checking the timing outputs and ensuring that all data was imported correctly.
+Everything worked flawlessly!
+The timing instrumentation provided detailed insights into where time was spent during each import, and all data matched as expected.